atomiclaboratory/systems_immunology_course_2024/Course Materials/Flu Fighters Challenge 2024/README.md

 ## 🌟 **Good Luck!**

 Remember, there’s no single right way to approach this challenge.
 Be creative, think critically, and have fun exploring the data!

+---

+# **T-minus 24h to the Fight-Off: Final Prep Guide 🤘🧬💥**

+The clock is ticking, Flu Fighters!
+We’re 24 hours away from the ultimate showdown.
+This is your moment to tune up, recalibrate, and prepare to rock the world of AI-driven biomedical engineering.
+Here's how you conquer the final hours:

+---

+## 🛠️ **1.
+Strategy Tune-Up with the Instructor**
+- Each team gets **15 minutes today** to meet with the instructor.
+- 🎯 Use this time to clarify your approach, validate your models, and ask burning questions.
+- Treat it like the final jam session—leave no riff unplayed!

+---

+## 🎸 **2.
+Build, Test, Repeat**
+- Your models are your instruments, and precision is the key. 🎵
+- 🧪 Test your algorithms, refine your predictions, and push the limits of your biomedical AI wizardry.
+- Remember, **there are no rules** in the fight-off—so think big, think bold, and experiment fearlessly!

+---

+## 🤝 **3.
+Collaboration is Key**
+- Every team member has a role to play.
+No solos here—it’s all about the ensemble! 🎤
+- Brainstorm together, share insights, and make sure your final strategy hits all the right notes.
+- Together, you’re stronger. 🎶

+---

+## 🗂️ **4.
+Submitting the Final Model (Deadline: 5 PM, Wednesday, Dec 4th)**
+Here’s how to submit your final work:
+1. **Send a table** with all models built and their performance metrics (Predict AUC).
+2. **Include the Rdata file** for your top-performing model.
+3. **Prepare 1 slide** (PPT format) summarizing your strategy overview for the presentation on Thursday.
+   - This slide should demonstarte step-by-step your approach leading to the final top model.

+📧 Email your submission to Dr. Tomic by the deadline.

+---

+## 🎤 **5.
+Final Fight-Off: Presentation & Winners (Thursday, Dec 5th)**
+- The **Fight-Off starts with team presentations**:
+  - Each team has **5 minutes** to present their work using **1 slide (PPT)**.
+  - Provide a concise, impactful overview of your strategy, results, and top model.
+  - 🎯 Focus on **innovation, creativity, and scientific rigor**—this is your moment to shine!

+- After the presentations, we’ll **announce the winners** based on creativity, scientific insight, and overall performance. 🏆

+---

+Flu Fighters, the future of vaccine prediction is in your hands.
+The world is watching—so gear up, power on, and let’s make history! 💉🌟